RithvikRekapalli/fetch_receipt_processor/README.md

 # Fetch Rewards – Receipt Processor API

 ## Overview
-A high‑performance FastAPI service that awards points to receipts per the rules defined in the Fetch backend challenge.
+A high-performance **FastAPI** service that awards points to receipts according to the rules in the Fetch backend challenge.
-Designed with **clean architecture**, **OOP/SOLID** principles, and full typing for maintainability and speed.
+Built with **clean architecture**, **OOP / SOLID** principles, and full typing for maintainability and speed.

+---

 ## Quick Start